nacho692/pa-dlna-chromecast/docs/source/usage.rst

 given device based on the availability of the encoders on the host, the list of the device preferred mime types and the list of ``pa-dlna`` preferred encoders from the built-in configuration, overriden by the user configuration file if any.

 Once the encoder is selected, a new sink is registered with pulseaudio and an HTTP server is started.

 Then when there is an association between a pulseaudio source and this sink (see below), ``pa-dlna`` sends an URL to the device so that the device may fetch the corresponding audio stream by issuing an HTTP GET for this URL.

-See :ref:`pa-dlna` synopsis and command line options.
+See the :ref:`pa-dlna` man page.

 Source-sink association
 """""""""""""""""""""""